hu-macsy/simexpal/docs/quick_start.rst

     9 experiments in total

-Launchers / Support for Batch Schedulers
+Launchers and Support for Batch Schedulers
 ----------------------------------------

 To submit experiments to a batch scheduler, simexpal allows you to define "launchers".
 A launcher specifies where and how simexpal should submit experiments.
 If no launcher (not even a default launcher or ``--launch-through``) is specified, simexpal launches experiments on the local machine.

-Launchers are defined in a file ``~/.simexpal/launchers.yml``.
-For example, to submit jobs to the Slurm partition ``fat-nodes``, a launcher configuration could look like this:
+Launchers must be defined in the ``launchers.yml`` file located under ``~/.simexpal/launchers.yml``.
+For example, to submit jobs to the Slurm partition ``cluster9``, a launcher configuration could look like this:

 .. code-block:: YAML